-Table 2 summarizes the voltage ranges using only the multiplier with the RF probe and a DVM that has a 10-M Ω input resistance that's available in the shack.
+Table 25.5 summarizes the voltage ranges using only the multiplier with the RF probe and a DVM that has a 10-M Ω input resistance that's available in the shack.

 The multipliers are intended for use at high voltages where safety precautions are a primary consideration to avoid personal injury.
-The ARRL Handbook has an entire chapter devoted to safety, for good reason.
-In Tektronix' ABC's of Probes, 5 an entire section thoroughly covers the hazards and necessary precautions when making measurements with probes.
-It is worth the little effort to get a copy of it and also the Pomona Catalog, 6 which has some good information on probe use.
+See the Safety chapter of this Handbook.
+In Tektronics' ABC's of Probes,5 an entire section thoroughly covers the hazards and necessary precautions when making measurements with probes.
+It is worth the little effort to get a copy of it and also the Pomona Catalog,6 which has some good information on probe use.